-A table element contains one or more tr elements, each of which contains one or more td elements (so td elements can only appear within tr elements, and tr elements can only appear within a table element).
+A table element contains one or more tr elements, each of which contains one or more td elements (so td elements can only appear within "itdt" - 2010/11/2 - 12:12 - page 48 - #74 tr elements, and tr elements can only appear within a table element).
 A table element may appear within almost any other block-level element.
 In particular, a table can be nested within the td element of another table.